espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 All three of these sequences follow a similar pattern:

-*  A _BEGIN command (FLASH_BEGIN, etc) is sent which contains basic parameters for the flash erase size, start address to write to, etc.The uploader also needs to specify how many "blocks" of data (ie individual data packets) will be sent, and how big each packet is.
+*  A _BEGIN command (FLASH_BEGIN, etc) is sent which contains basic parameters for the flash erase size, start address to write to, etc. The uploader also needs to specify how many "blocks" of data (ie individual data packets) will be sent, and how big each packet is.
 *  One or more _DATA commands (FLASH_DATA, etc) is sent where the data payload contains the actual data to write to flash/RAM.
 In the case of Compressed Flash Downloads, the data is compressed using the gzip deflate algorithm.
 The number of _DATA commands is specified in the _BEGIN command, as is the size of each _DATA payload.
    The last data block should be padded to the block size with 0xFF bytes.
 *  An _END command (FLASH_END, etc) is sent to exit the bootloader and optionally reset the chip (or jump to an address in RAM, in the case of MEM_END).
 Not necessary to send after flashing if you wish to continue sending other or different commands.

 It's not necessary to send flash erase commands before sending commands to write to flash, etc. The ROM loaders erase the to-be-written region in response to the FLASH_BEGIN command.
-The software loaders do just-in-time erasing as they write data, to maximise overall flashing performance (each block of data is read into RAM via serial while the previous block is simultaneously being written to flash, and 4KB and 64KB erases are done as needed before writing to flash).
+The stub loader does just-in-time erasing as it writes data, to maximise overall flashing performance (each block of data is read into RAM via serial while the previous block is simultaneously being written to flash, and 4KB and 64KB erases are done as needed before writing to flash).

-The block size chosen should be small enough to fit into RAM of the device. esptool uses 16KB which gives good performance when used with the stub loader.
+The block size chosen should be small enough to fit into RAM of the device.
+Esptool uses 16KB which gives good performance when used with the stub loader.

 .. only:: esp8266

     Erase Size Bug
     """"""""""""""

-    On ESP8266 ROM loader only (not software loader), there is a bug in the interpretation of the FLASH_BEGIN "erase size" parameter.
+    On ESP8266 ROM loader only (not stub loader), there is a bug in the interpretation of the FLASH_BEGIN "erase size" parameter.
 Consult the ``ESP8266ROM.get_erase_size()`` function in esptool for the algorithm which works around this bug and provides the correct erase size parameter to send to the ESP8266.

-    This workaround is not needed if the ESP8266 is running the software loader.
+    This workaround is not needed if the ESP8266 is running the stub loader.

 Verifying Uploaded Data
 """""""""""""""""""""""